 However, you can explore the forest trails on foot to view wildlife and swim in the Ngeng River.
 The diverse birdlife provides unrivaled song and entertainment in the mornings and evenings.

-Kitich Camp has a go-green policy.
-It applies these policies through waste recycling, use of local produce, and solar power energy.
+Kitich Forest Camp has a go-green policy.
+It applies these policies through waste recycling, the use of local produce, and solar power energy.
 Lighting and charging facilities are solar-powered with Type G sockets fitted at strategic points in the camp.

 A satellite WiFi provides an internet connection for guests who need to communicate with regular messaging apps.
 There is a satellite phone to make direct calls in an emergency as the camp has no mobile phone signal.